sabryyoussef/cybrosys_school/README.rst

 License
 =======

-- The project is licensed under the AGPL-3.
+- This project is licensed under the AGPL-3.

 References
 ==========

-The followings are the links using as references for development this Odoo 13 module:
+The following links were used as references for developing and upgrading this Odoo module:

 Development
 -----------

 - `How to Create a Module in Odoo 12 <https://www.cybrosys.com/blog/how-to-create-module-in-odoo12>`_.
 - `How to Create Module in Odoo v12 - Search View and Filters <https://www.cybrosys.com/blog/building-module-in-odoo-v12-defining-search-view-and-filters>`_.
 - `How to Create Module in Odoo 12 - Defining the Views <https://www.cybrosys.com/blog/how-to-create-module-in-odoo-v12-defining-views>`_.
 - `How to Add Chatter to Form View in Odoo v12 <https://www.cybrosys.com/blog/how-to-add-chatter-to-form-view-in-odoo-v12>`_.
 - `How to Add Custom Fields to Existing Views in Odoo v12 <https://www.cybrosys.com/blog/adding-custom-fields-to-existing-views-in-odoo-v12>`_.
 - `How to Define Header, Statusbar, and Buttons in Odoo v12 <https://www.cybrosys.com/blog/defining-header-statusbar-and-buttons-in-odoo-v12>`_.
+- Added support for Odoo 17 and 18 versions as part of the upgrade.

 Quality assurance
 -----------------

 - `Automated testing in Odoo <https://www.surekhatech.com/blog/automated-testing-in-odoo>`_.
 - `Odoo Experience 2018 - Improve the Quality of Your Modules with Automated Tests <https://www.youtube.com/watch?v=jZddEWFdUcM>`_.

 Translations
 ------------

 - `Language Translation in Odoo 12 <https://www.cybrosys.com/blog/language-translation-odoo-12>`_.
 - `How to load translations in Odoo <https://www.youtube.com/watch?v=ce5zMG7EGtE>`_.